Abraham Committed Adultery Got Divorced

 This is a sticky subject and one that is supercharged emotionally.

 Divorce, like technical marriage, is a legal issue and is often treated as the anti-grail of Christian home making.
-Several religious groups (no names mentioned) never allow divorce under any circumstances and those that do, discuss it in only very hushed tones, treating it with shame.
-Modern day attitudes toward divorce are very similar to the Pharisees attitude toward the Sabbath.
-No discussion or deviation is allowed.
+Several religious groups (no names mentioned) never allow divorce under any circumstances and those that do, discuss it only in very hushed tones, treating it with shame.

 Divorce is clearly allowed in the Bible but disdained by all the religious and disallowed by some.
 The same groups who shame divorce will often allow, even insist on marriages between people who fit the cultural, religious, technical formulas but have no basis for real connection and then frown on a divorce when the relationship goes badly wrong.
-What we do comes perilously close to worshipping marriage rather than using it for the benefit and health of mankind.
-We sacrifice personal relationships on the altar of technicalities.

 The truth is, God said and did nothing to endorse Abraham’s so-called “marriage” to Hagar but He definitely endorsed the inevitable “divorce.”
 When Sara insisted Hagar be cast out, God agreed.
-Abraham wasn’t even required to provide support.
+Abraham wasn’t even required to provide her with material support.
 If God had not intervened, Hagar and Ishmael would have died.
 Ishmael, however, according to God’s promise, did become a large and influential nation.

 This situation can’t be soft soaped.
 It was not just a gentle separation it was a complete disavowal of Hagar and Ishmael.
 There were no conjugal visits later and when Sara died Abraham married Keturah, he didn’t reunite with Hagar.